idofilin/kangas.js/README.md

   and index buffers and data, time keeping and resize events.

-- `load.js` &mdash; utility functions for asynchronously downloading shaders source files and other remote resources.
+- `load.js` &mdash; utility functions for asynchronously downloading shaders source files and other remote resources, and for communicating to the user the progress of download and resource processing.

 Tests
 --